wp-plugins/ajax-event-calendar/readme.txt

 First, scan this FAQ for answers.
 Next, search the [forum](http://wordpress.org/tags/ajax-event-calendar) - use the name of the plugin in quotes and your keyword(s) to effectively narrow the search, for example: `"ajax event calendar" css`.
 Finally, if you can't find the answer in the forum, search the [issue tracker](http://code.google.com/p/wp-aec/issues/list) for known issues and requests - if you still don't find an answer, submit your bug report or feature request there.

-= I just upgraded plugins/themes and the front-end calendar no longer appears = Check for errors in your browser javascript console.
-Other plugins or your theme may be causing a javascript conflict that prevents the calendar from functioning.
-Disable any newly updated plugins/themes and isolate the cause of the error by reactivating them one at a time.

-= The front-end calendar is stuck on "Loading..." in my custom theme, yet the back-end calendar works fine = Make sure your theme templates contain `<?php wp_head(); ?>` just before the closing `</head>` tag and `<?php wp_footer(); ?>` just before the closing `</body>` tag.
+= The front-end calendar is stuck on "Loading..." in my custom theme, yet the administrative calendar works = Make sure your theme templates contain `<?php wp_head(); ?>` just before the closing `</head>` tag and `<?php wp_footer(); ?>` just before the closing `</body>` tag.

+= The administrative calendar displays, but the front-end calendar does not display = Did you add the [calendar] shortcode to a page, post or text widget?
+If not, read the plugin [installation instructions](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/).
+If you did, see the next FAQ for suggestions.

-= I added the [calendar] shortcode to a page, but I can't see the calendar - all I see is a link for "Add Events" and the filter. =
-Troubleshoot by viewing your site using the Firefox browser with [Firebug plugin](http://getfirebug.com/) activated.
+= I added the [calendar] shortcode to a page, but I can't see the calendar.
+I only a link for "Add Events" and the filter. = Troubleshoot by viewing your site using the Firefox browser with the [Firebug plugin](http://getfirebug.com/) activated.
 When you load the page in question, any errors in the javascript will display in the console.
 The error text should provide information as to line and the file causing the issue.
-Next, disable all plugins other than the calendar, the javascript errors should stop.
-Activate the plugins back one at a time until the calandar stops working (and you'll have found your conflict).
+Next, disable all plugins other than the calendar, the javascript errors should cease to appear.
+Activate the plugins one at a time until the calandar stops working (and you'll have found the conflict).
 Themes with javascript can also be the cause of such errors.

-= Calendar categories are not displaying in the calendar and only the "all" link in the event filter has a background color = On modify the name of of any existing category and press update.
-Return to the front-end calendar and press Shift+F5 to reload the css file.
-If the category colors still do not appear, the problem is likely caused by insufficient file permissions.
+= Calendar categories are not displaying in the calendar and only the "all" link in the event filter has a background color OR The category colors no longer appear in the filter, the calendar or the event list. =
+Try:
+<br>1. add a new category (temporarily)
+<br>2. wait for the save confirmation notification to appear
+<br>3. delete the temporary category
+<br>4. navigate to the frontend calendar
+<br>5. press shift+F5
+<br>If the category colors do not appear, the problem is likely caused by insufficient file permissions.
 Internet hosts setup security differently, and your host is denying the plugin rights to create the cat_colors.css file.
-BEFORE activating your plugin, change to CHMOD777 for the plugin's **css** folder.
+Deactivate the plugin.
+Change to CHMOD777 for the plugin's **css** folder.
 Permissions can be modified via FTP client or your host's administrative panel - ask your host provider for assistance.
+Reactivate the plugin.
+<br>If the category colors still do not appear check your php sever logs for errors.

 = All apostrophes in the event detail form, returns \' when I save the event.
 And returns \\' on subsequent saves = This will occur when your PHP server is configured to use magic quotes gpc.
 The developers of PHP [strongly recommend against using magic quotes](http://php.net/manual/en/security.magicquotes.php), in fact the functionality has been removed from newer versions of PHP.
 To correct this behavior, edit your php.ini file and disable that setting (or ask your host provider to do so).
 If you are unable (or don't have access) to edit your php.ini file, [try this solution](http://wordpress.org/support/topic/plugin-ajax-event-calendar-ajax-event-calendar-dont-like-the-apostrophes?replies=11#post-2260027).